Warning Signs Of Foundation Problems

 If the Soil underneath your Home is Moving, then you might see THIS!

+Below are photos/images of some common warning signs of foundation problems.
+It all starts with clay soils under your house.
 Clay soils can absorb large volumes of water and consequently swell in volume.
 When the same clay soils lose water they shrink in volume.
 This continual swelling and shrinking is the cause of the majority of foundation problems in the Texas area.
 There are other causes, such as poor compaction of the soil by the original builder.
 Poor soil compaction will usually create foundation problems during first 1 to 5 years of the home’s life.
 Under slab plumbing leaks can be another source of foundation problems.
 Usually older homes are more likely to have under slab plumbing leaks because their cast iron or concrete pipes have reached the end of their useful lives.
 If there is a settlement of soil under the interior or exterior portions of your home’s foundation then it may create a void between the soil and the bottom of the slab foundation.
 When this void becomes too large the slab foundation can collapse (settlement) because there is nothing supporting it.
-Below are images of some common warning signs of foundation problems.

 Sheetrock cracks over doors – one of the first warning signs that a house has foundation and leveling problems is stress cracks appearing in the sheetrock of interior walls.
 It eventually becomes difficult to open and close doors and windows.
 And most homeowners do not like viewing this damage every day.